-7. Government outlook on virtual assets and crypto-related activities in St. Kitts & Nevis
+7. Government outlook on virtual assets and crypto-related activities in St. Kitts & Nevis i. tax benefits

-St. Kitts & Nevis is one of the prominent offshore companies given its tax neutrality, confidentiality of data and information by the government, simple reporting systems, asset protections and limited liability protection.
+St. Kitts and Nevis is one of the prominent offshore companies given its tax neutrality, confidentiality of data and information by the government, simple reporting systems, asset protections and limited liability protection.

-The main advantages of setting up a VASP in St. Kitts & Nevis are:
+The main advantages of setting up a VASP in St. Kitts and Nevis are: